 Learn about different keyword types and how to position them on a page to improve Google search ranking, traffic, and conversions with this short keyword placement SEO guide.

 How to Choose the Best Keywords for SEO

 Keyword placement is incredibly important.
 They direct organic search traffic to our content, and help us weed out people who were never going to buy from our blog, anyway.

-If you’re not using keywords correctly, you could be attracting the wrong type of website visitors with your current Google search ranking.
+If you’re not using keywords correctly, you could be attracting the wrong type of website visitors with your current search rank and choice of keywords.
 The kind that never make a purchase, pick up a phone, or waste your time.
 And that’s a lot of lost opportunities.